 - You are Comfortable Talking about Money - Weak salespeople score just 41%, all salespeople score 58% and elite salespeople score 91%.
 60% of all salespeople aren't comfortable with the financial discussion making #4 impossible.
 Only 8% of Elite salespeople struggle with this discussion, and 85% of weak salespeople are uncomfortable this.

 - You follow an effective sales process.
 Period.
 Consultative Selling is much more difficult than relationship selling which takes forever with no guarantees, or transactional selling which takes no time at all and rarely produces results.
 It requires a formal, staged, milestone-centric sales process which incomplete methodologies like Challenger and SPIN don't provide.
 Baseline Selling is complete consultative sales process and methodology in one.

-Statistics courtesy of Objective Management Group, Inc. which has evaluated and assessed more than 1.8 million salespeople, sales managers and sales leaders from 27,000 companies, in 200 industries and in 47 countries.
+Statistics courtesy of Objective Management Group, Inc. which has evaluated and assessed 1,833,093 salespeople, sales managers and sales leaders from companies, in industries and in countries.
 Interested in seeing the results?
 See how salespeople measure up in all 21 Sales Core Competencies here.
 Want to identify new salespeople who can sell like this?
 Check out this accurate and predictive sales candidate assessment here.